 I definitely learned a lot and gained a lot of experience as a web developer.
 I know what to expect when it comes to working as a web developer.
 Meeting some awesome people and watching how they work was amazing.

 Who might benefit from joining the Animikii team as an intern?

 Those that want to gain experience in a collaborative and supportive environment.
 Yeah, the Animikii team is preeeetty awesome.
 I was shy about asking questions at first, but quickly realized everyone on the team is really helpful and wanted me to succeed #dreamteam <3 .

 What was your favourite project of the internship?

-Definitely, our latest project: St. Paul Foundation’s Take Home Naloxone App [not yet launched].
+Definitely, our latest project: St. Paul Foundation’s Naloxone Training App.
 I took part in each step of the process, from meeting the client to developing the project.
 I saw a static mock-up slowly come to life as a functional website, it was really amazing.
 Working closely with the team is definitely the best part of the work - the different personalities, random jokes, fixing bugs and reaching goals.